If-sad-then-BuyChocolate/Branch-gres/README.md

 ## Overview

-Branchgres is an state version control system for PostgreSQL databases that brings Git-like semantics to database management.
+Branchgres is a state version control system for PostgreSQL databases that brings Git-like semantics to database management.
 It captures database changes via triggers, stores them as immutable blobs, and enables powerful time-travel operations including snapshots, rollbacks, and Docker-based environment spin-ups.

 ## Features